 Siangphleng and Wan Wanwiwa have grown up in the same household but with different statuses.
-Phleng's the child of the homeowner while Wan works in the house.
+Phleng is the child of the homeowner, while Wan works in the house.
 Although they never want to be separated, one day, Wan tells Phleng she'll eventually have to marry.
-Phleng plans to find a good man for Wan so she won't be alone, however, this plan makes her realise her own feelings for Wan.
-While their love grows stronger, Phleng loses her parents due to a business failure and escapes, leaving only a love letter for Wan.
-When they eventually meet again, Wan is engaged.
+Phleng plans to find a good man for Wan so she won't be alone; however, this plan makes her realise her own feelings for Wan.
+While contentions arise as their love grows stronger, devastation causes a separation.
+Will they eventually be able to meet again?
 (Source: iQIYI; edited by kisskh) ~~ Adapted from the novel "Affair" (AFFAIR : รักเล่นกล) by Chao Planoy (เจ้าปลาน้อย).
 Edit Translation

 - English